 During the height of the pandemic, normal seasonal patterns all but disappeared from the housing market.
 There was so much demand for homes that any time was a good time to sell.
-Now that the market is settling down somewhat, timing is once again becoming an important consideration for home sellers.
+But now that the market has settled back into a more normal cadence, timing is once again becoming an important consideration for home sellers.

 Some patterns and trends usually do hold true throughout the year, and one is that late spring and early summer are the best times to sell.
-Sellers can net thousands of dollars more if they sell during the peak months of May, June and July versus the two slowest months of the year, October and December, according to a 2022 report by ATTOM Data Solutions.
+Sellers can net thousands of dollars more if they sell during the peak months of May, June and April compared to the three slowest months of the year, October, November and December, according to a 2023 report by ATTOM Data Solutions.

 Best month to sell a house